 In cases where individuals require security from abuse, stalking, or harassment, it’s common to hear talk of restraining orders.
 This often leads to confusion.

-While a restraining order is indeed one type of protection order, there are multiple kinds in Washington.
+There are multiple kinds in Washington.
 Each carries its particulars and fits specific circumstances, situations, and criteria.
 These are the most common varieties that apply to family law cases.

 Domestic Violence Protection Order